 Trumpet Records: Diamonds on Farish Street (American Made Music (Paperback)) is the only book I know of about a woman in early sound recording history.
 It follows Lillian McMurray from the first blues record she ever heard to becoming a record producer and label owner.

 This book goes into thorough detail of all the artists she worked with and the stories behind the recording sessions.
 While the main focus is the artists, the story of Lillian and her rise and fall in the recording industry is still worth the read.
+(This can be checked out for free from Open Library.

 Books Written by Women